Primary peritoneal carcinoma

 - Before surgery to reduce the size of the cancer

 - On its own if you are unable to have surgery

 Radiotherapy uses high energy waves to kill cancer cells.
-Radiotherapy is not often used for PPCs but can sometimes shrink tumours and reduce symptoms.
+Radiotherapy is not often used for PPCs.
+But doctors may use it to shrink tumours and reduce symptoms.
 There is information about having radiotherapy in the section about radiotherapy for ovarian cancer.
 And there is general information about radiotherapy in the main radiotherapy section.

 If you are unable to have chemotherapy, you can still have treatment to control any symptoms, such as pain, weight loss, and fluid in the abdomen.
 Fluid can build up between the two layers of the peritoneum.
 This fluid build up is called ascites.
 It can be very uncomfortable and heavy.
 Your doctor can drain the fluid off using a procedure called abdominal paracentesis or an ascitic tap.
 The diagram below shows this.

 Doctors and researchers are looking into a number of treatments for PPC.
-They are looking at whether giving weekly chemotherapy at a lower dose works as well as chemotherapy every 3 weeks at a higher dose.
+In the ICON 8 trial, they are looking at whether giving weekly chemotherapy at a lower dose works as well as chemotherapy every 3 weeks at a higher dose.

 One trial is looking at adding a new drug called saracatinib (also known as AZD 0530) to paclitaxel.
 Saracatinib is a type of biological therapy called a cancer growth blocker.
 It stops cells sending growth messages and so stops the cancer cells growing, dividing and surviving.

 Researchers are looking at giving chemotherapy into the abdomen (intraperitoneal chemotherapy) for PPC.
 The PETROC trial is testing 3 different types of chemotherapy for PPC or ovarian cancer.
 It wants to find out how well intraperitoneal chemotherapy works.